IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility issues

-In TaikoJiro 1 (the header is not supported in TaikoJiro 2), the maximum possible value is 65535 (2¹⁶ − 1).
+* In TaikoJiro 1 (the header is not supported in TaikoJiro 2), the maximum possible value is 65535 (2¹⁶ − 1).
+* In OpenTaiko (0auBSQ) until 0.6.0.103, the scope-fineness is per-file.

 ### TOTAL: